RomRider/apexcharts-card/README.md

 For now, only `minimal` is supported: It will remove the grid, the axis and display the legend at the top.
 But you can use the `apex_config` to do whatever you want.

-For code junkies, you'll find the default options I use in [`src/apex-layouts.ts`](blob/master/src/apex-layouts.ts)
+For code junkies, you'll find the default options I use in [`src/apex-layouts.ts`](src/apex-layouts.ts)

 ## Known issues

-* Sometimes, is `smoothing` is used alongside `area` and there is missing data in the chart, the background will be glitchy.
+* Sometimes, if `smoothing` is used alongside `area` and there is missing data in the chart, the background will be glitchy.
 See [apexcharts.js/#2180](https://github.com/apexcharts/apexcharts.js/issues/2180)
 * `binary_sensor` is not yet supported.
 * Bars will span left and right of the data point.
 Not so great if you use `func` to aggregate your data.
 See [apexcharts.js/#1688](https://github.com/apexcharts/apexcharts.js/issues/1688)